woondossier/docusaurus-terminology/README.md

 This will generate a file in `./docs/glossary.md` where every term that has been mentioned above will be populated in the `glossary.md` page.

-## When to generate the terminology docs
+## When to Generate the Terminology Docs

 As the terminology plugin actually edits all markdown files, your Git repository will show changes in the `git diff` command.
 It is highly recommended to avoid